-- 12.1 The next flight number will be displayed on the RC boat. - 12.2 The attention signal will be displayed 7 minutes before the first starting signal in each flight.
-This changes RRS C3.1.
+12.1 The next flight number will be displayed on the RC boat.

 13 CHANGE OF POSITION OF THE WINDWARD MARK

 13.1 There will be no changes of course after the start of the first match of a flight except that a mark may be laid any time until the first boat of a flight rounds the previous mark or, for the first windward mark, starts.